-With spring and St. Patrick’s Day around the corner, The A Position.com names the courses that do the most for the environment, your wallet, Ireland…and anything else that’s “green.”
+With spring and St. Patrick’s Day around the corner, here’s an oldie but goodie in which some of the 2010 members of The A Position came up with courses that do the most for the environment, your wallet, Ireland…and anything else that’s “green.”

 Surfside GC (Ocean Park, Washington)